bigwiv/Biopython-cn/chr11.rst

 information from mmCIF files using the* ``MMCIF2Dict`` *tool described below, instead of parsing the PDB header.*

-Now that is clarified, let°Øs return to parsing the PDB header.
+Now that is clarified, let‚Äôs return to parsing the PDB header.
 The structure object has an attribute called ``header`` which is a Python dictionary that maps header records to their values.